 What does Intel AMT allow an authenticated IT administrator to do?

 - Remotely power up, power down, and reboot the system for troubleshooting and repair.

-- Remotely troubleshoot the system even when the host operating system is off or damaged.
+- Remotely troubleshoot the system even when the host OS is off or damaged.

 - Configure network traffic filters to protect the system.